psisoyev/psisoyev.github.io/_posts/2020-05-03-testcontainers.markdown

 That is why for the very first time you run a test it might take some time.
 Docker will download all the necessary images.
 For example, if you are using Apache Pulsar container in your test you will have to download the container (if you already don't have it on your machine).
-Apache Pulsar version 2.2.0 image is about 1.8 GB, so it might take some time if you have [Dial-up Internet access](https://en.wikipedia.org/wiki/Dial-up_Internet_access).
+Apache Pulsar version 2.2.0 image is about 1.8 GB, so it might take some time if you have [dial-up Internet access](https://en.wikipedia.org/wiki/Dial-up_Internet_access).
 Container images are stored on your machine so whenever you will have to re-run the test again it will be much faster because the image will be already there.

 ## The service